-"Homunculus" is a term which may be applied loosely to any sort of created being, especially a magically synthesized humanoid, but in particular it refers to one of the great goals of alchemy.
-See p.
-34 for the advantage which represents a homunculus's powers.
-The only active homunculus currently known to the BPRD is one of their own agents, "Roger" (see pp. 94-95), but others may exist.
+ÍHomunculusĹ is a term which may be applied loosely to any sort of created being, especially a magically synthesized humanoid, but in particular it refers to one of the major products and great goals of alchemy (see p.
+00).
+The only homunculus currently known to the BPRD to be active is one of their own agents, known as ÍRogerĹ (see p.
+00), but given that this was one of the goals of medieval alchemy, others may exist.

-Roger's "older brother" was an earlier creation of the same alchemist.
-He was physically similar to Roger, but uglier, slightly less physically powerful, and prone to megalomania.
+(RogerĴs Íolder brotherĹ Ĭ see Almost Colossus Ĭ was one other homunculus, an earlier creation of the same alchemist.
+He was physically similar to Roger, but uglier, possibly slightly less physically powerful, and prone to megalomania.
 He also had extensive knowledge of alchemy.
-He is currently believed to have been destroyed, although how much this means in relation to such a creature is unclear.
+He is currently believed destroyed, although how much this means in relation to such a creature is unclear.)

-Many homunculi were miniature human figures; that type would have markedly lower ST, hit points, and DR, as well as Inconvenient Size, Short Arms, and possibly other disadvantages.
-On the other hand, accounts hint that some homunculi might have other supernatural powers, or might assist with their creators' work (perhaps providing additional fatigue points for supernatural activities).
+Roger can be used as a template for other homunculi, but actually, many were in fact miniature human figures; that type would of course have markedly lower ST, hit points, and DR, as well as Inconvenient Size, Short Arms, and possibly other disadvantages.
+On the other hand, some accounts hint that some homunculi might have minor supernatural powers, or at least might assist with their creatorsĴ work (perhaps providing additional Fatigue points for supernatural activities).

-The "assistants" created by Roger's "brother" were somewhat smaller and not very bright, though not as small as the "bottle creatures" of old tales (ST 10/14, DX 11, IQ 7, HT 13/9, with DR 3); they didn't display Roger's energy-absorbing powers, although they may just have been too mindless to try.
-They had limited initiative and free will, making them usefully single-minded servants for their creator but not very interesting company.
+The lassistantsL created by RogerJs lbrotherL were somewhat smaller and not very bright, though not as small as the lbottle creaturesL of old tales (say ST 10/14, DX 11, IQ 7, HT 13/9, with DR 3); they also had rather limited initiative and free will, making them usefully single-minded servants for their creator but not very interesting company.